 JJ: Are you kidding?
 Right back atcha!
 My favorite thing you’ve ever done is “Sniff Glue, Worship Satan;” it’s just hilariously brilliant!
 What’s the story behind that?

 CB: Ha!
 That was my first lightbulb moment – it’s still one of my favourite pieces.
 Here’s how it went down.
 Our apartment is on the second floor our tenement building.
 One day, returning from grocery shopping, I was walking up the stairs behind my husband, Lee (he of the kilt wearing) and day dreaming… On the back of his t-shirt for some metal band or other was the slogan “sniff glue worship satan.”
 It made me chuckle and it stuck with me – the juxtaposition of this in cross stitch with a twee heart and in an old-fashioned frame was too irresistible not to do!

 JJ: I’m so glad.
 It’s one of the most ridiculously great things I’ve ever seen in cross stitch.
 I knew at that moment you were one of my faves!

 Thanks so much for telling us more about Miso Funky, Miss O’Funky!
 I’m really bad at keeping up with people and this has been a great way to catch up.
 I can’t wait to see your site redesign, too!
 Keep on stitchin’!

 About the Author:

 Julie Jackson is the creator of Subversive Cross Stitch and Kitty Wigs.
-Her new book, Glamourpuss: The Enchanting World of Kitty Wigs is now available in bookstores.
+She has also authored two books: Subversive Cross Stitch: 33 Designs for Your Surly Side and Glamourpuss: The Enchanting World of Kitty Wigs.